cusp-london/vizent/README.md

 *  __x_values__ (list of floats): list of x coordinates
 *  __y_values__ (list of floats): list of y coordinates
-*  __colour_values__ (list of floats): list of values to be represented using colour
+*  __color_values__ (list of floats): list of values to be represented using color
 *  __shape_values__ (list of floats): list of values to be represented using shape
 *  __size_values__ (list of floats): list of values for diameters of glyphs in points.
 *  __colormap__ (colormap or registered colormap name): Optional.
 Use any matplotlib colormap.
 See [here](https://matplotlib.org/3.1.1/gallery/color/colormap_reference.html) for full range of options.
-Alternatively, use "metoffice" to use the MetOffice temperature colour scheme.
+Alternatively, use "metoffice" to use the MetOffice temperature color scheme.
 *  __scale_x__ (float): Optional.
 Defines x size (width) of plot window in inches.
 *  __scale_y__ (float): Optional.
 Defines y size (height) of plot window in inches.
 If neither scale_x nor scale_y is specified, the plot will be scaled automatically.
 If only one is specified, the other will be adjusted to suit the proportions of the plot.
 *  __use_image__ (bool): Optional.
 If True, plot on an image background.
 This can be your own image, or certain included image background can be used, see image_type.